anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   <coaps://[IP_address]:join-port>; rt="brski.rjp"
 ~~~~

-The discoverable port numbers are usually returned for Join Proxy resources in the &lt;URI-Reeference&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).
+The discoverable port numbers are usually returned for Join Proxy resources in the &lt;URI-Reference&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).

 ### GRASP discovery

 This section is normative for uses with an ANIMA ACP.
 In the context of autonomic networks, the Join Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
 Section 4.1.1 of {{RFC8995}} discusses this in more detail.
 The Registrar announces itself using ACP instance of GRASP using M_FLOOD messages.
-Autonomic Network Join Proxies MUST support GRASP discovery of Registrar as decribed in section 4.3 of {{RFC8995}} .
+Autonomic Network Join Proxies MUST support GRASP discovery of Registrar as described in section 4.3 of {{RFC8995}} .

 ### 6tisch discovery